Apple Watch Series 7: Everything We Think We Know About it | Digital Trends

 A so-called “Apple Watch Explorer” model with a tough exterior has also been rumored, and is said to be for outdoor enthusiasts or hardcore runners.
 A rumor originating from Bloomberg says the situation has changed and we should now look out for it in 2022.

-That’s all we know about the Apple Watch Series 7 for now, but we’ll update here should anything else be leaked ahead of the September 14 launch event.
+That’s all we know about the Apple Watch Series 7 for now, but with the September 14 launch event just hours away, it won’t be long before we get the real scoop.

 Editors' Recommendations